All Products

 Overview

 Gateway with Inference Extension is a component built on the open source Envoy Gateway project.
 It is optimized for cloud-native and AI inference scenarios.
-It listens for Gateway API resources to dynamically create and delete gateways, managing north-south traffic for the cluster.
-This component is unmanaged.
-It is deployed on the nodes of your cluster and requires self-maintenance.
-It does not come with a cloud product Service-Level Agreement (SLA) guarantee.
+It listens for Gateway API resources to dynamically create and delete gateways and manage north-south traffic for the cluster.
+This component is not fully managed.
+It is deployed on the nodes of your cluster and requires you to perform O&M. It does not come with a cloud product Service-Level Agreement (SLA).

-ALB Ingress Controller has supported Gateway API since version v2.17.0.
-Configure resources such as Gateway and HTTPRoute to route external Layer 7 traffic to workloads (pods) managed by services within the cluster.
-This manages the cluster's north-south traffic.
-The ALB Ingress Controller listens for changes to Gateway API resources and converts them in real-time into listener rules, routing rules, and server group configurations for the underlying ALB instance.
+ALB Ingress Controller supports the Gateway API in versions v2.17.0 and later.
+Configure resources such as Gateway and HTTPRoute to route external application layer traffic to workloads (pods) that are managed by services inside the cluster.
+This setup manages the cluster's north-south traffic.
+The ALB Ingress Controller listens for changes to Gateway API resources.
+It then converts these changes into listener rules, routing rules, and server group configurations for the underlying ALB instance in real time.

 Scenarios